 Real pro painters know they can’t rush a job.
 This story will show you key tips on how the pros remove a surface layer of paint to prepare interior woodwork for optimum adhesion of the new primer and paint.
 We don’t show you how to strip layers of old paint down to bare wood using heat or chemical strippers.

 If your home was built before 1979, check the paint for lead.
 Call your public health department for instructions on how to do it.
-Don't use the scraping or sanding techniques we show here on lead paint because doing so will release lead dust, the primary cause of lead poisoning.
-For more information on lead.
+Don’t use the scraping or sanding techniques we show here on lead paint because doing so will release lead dust, the primary cause of lead poisoning.

 Wash the woodwork